25.8.17

 Saved from a landfill.
 NEW life for a patio set.

-Moving across the country I got into lightening the moving load and got pretty brutal giving away LOTS of stuff and selling most of the furniture.
-The movers said it was one of their smallest household moves across Canada so I felt really good clearing out my collection of STUFF.
-When we got to Nova Scotia, we had only a couple of suitcases, a sketchbook, Jim's guitar, and some paperwork all jammed in the back of a Toyota.
-Everything else we had was in a small storage container, waiting for a year and a half till we figured out where to live.
+Moving across the country, I was determined to lighten the load of moving.
+I gave away a lot of stuff and sold most of the furniture.
+The movers even commented that it was one of their smallest household moves across Canada.
+It felt liberating to clear out my collection of STUFF.
+When we arrived in Nova Scotia, we had only a couple of suitcases, a sketchbook, Jim's guitar, and some paperwork all jammed in the back of a Toyota.
+Everything else was in a small storage container, waiting for a year and a half until we figured out where to live.

-We move into our newly designed house in 2013 and had a $0.00 budget left to buy stuff to fill it!
-But no worries as my Road-Side eager eye will find more great pieces at the Road-Side Decor a-la Eastern Shore shopping.
-Some of it I have painted and recovered and soon I will be getting into painting with Annie Sloan paints to funk-i-fi our Beach Shack found furniture.
+We moved into our newly designed house in 2013 and had a $0.00 budget left to buy stuff to fill it!
+But no worries, as my Road-Side eager eye will find more great pieces at the Road-Side Decor a-la Eastern Shore shopping.
+Some of it I have painted and recovered, and soon I will be getting into painting with Annie Sloan paints to funk-i-fi our Beach Shack found furniture.

 Here are some of my Road-Side Decor pieces: